Trump impeachment goes to Senate, testing his sway over Republicans

 Besides, he suggested, Trump has already been held to account.
 "One way in our system you get punished is losing an election."

-For Democrats the tone, tenor and length of the upcoming trial, so early in Biden's presidency, poses its own challenge, forcing them to strike a balance between their vow to hold Trump accountable and their eagerness to deliver on the new administration's priorities following their sweep of control of the House, Senate and White House.
+For Democrats the tone, tenor and length of the trial so early in Biden's presidency poses its own challenge, forcing them to strike a balance between their vow to hold Trump accountable and their eagerness to deliver on the new administration's priorities following their sweep of control of the House, Senate and White House.

-Biden himself told CNN late Monday that the impeachment trial "has to happen."
-While acknowledging the effect it could have on his agenda, he said there would be "a worse effect if it didn't happen."

-Biden said he didn't think enough Republican senators would vote for impeachment to convict, though he also said the outcome might well have been different if Trump had six months left in his term.

 Instead, Sen. Patrick Leahy, D- Vt., who serves in the largely ceremonial role of Senate president pro tempore, is set to preside.